 Every input requires an input module to be loaded and a listener defined for it.
 Full details can be found inside the rsyslog modules documentation.
-Once loaded, inputs are defined via the input() object.

 Outputs

 Outputs are also called "actions".
 A small set of actions is pre-loaded (like the output file writer, which is used in almost every rsyslog.conf), others must be loaded just like inputs.